claudejunior/Wine-Flask-1.0/README.md

 ### Setting up the Keys
 There are several Keys being used for various different plugins
 * open config.py located in Wine+Flask1.0 folder
-  1) dbpassword: MySql server password (and database name from above step if named differently than "wineflaskdata")
+  1. dbpassword: MySql server password (and database name from above step if named differently than "wineflaskdata")
-  2) gkey: Google API key, that is authorized to use Distance Matrix API
+  2. gkey: Google API key, that is authorized to use Distance Matrix API
-* open app.js located in Wine+Flask_1.0/Wine+Flask_App/static/js
+* open app.js located in Wine+Flask_1.0/Wine+Flask_App/static/js \n
-  3) API_KEY: Mapbox(Leaflet) key
+  3. API_KEY: Mapbox(Leaflet) key

 ### Chromedriver
 Make sure chromedriver setting is set according to your computer